davedoesdemos/DataPlatformBackupDR/Index.md

 ## Infrastructure Configurations

-The prep and train stage often has related infratsructure and systems.
+The prep and train stage often has related infrastructure and systems.
 These may be backed up using traditional methods if they are IaaS based.
 When using PaaS or SaaS solutions here, a backup of the configuration and deployment script would allow recreation of the environment in a recovery scenario, or following a change that has broken the solution.
 Many solutions here will have JSON based configurations and deployment scripts and so should be relatively easy to back up using a solution such as Git alongside the scripts.

 # Model